Catchears/obsidian-hidden-comments/README.md

 ## Fair Disclaimer

-This is my first time working with TypeScript (or JavaScript) - this won't be perfect.
+This is my first time working with TypeScript (or JavaScript) - this was a learn-as-you-go-along project and won't be perfect.

 The plugin cannot delete files, but will rename the folder with the name given in the plugin settings to show / hide the files.